team-monite/monite-sdk/.changeset/ninety-bees-eat.md

 '@monite/sdk-react': patch
 ---

-Fixed Approval Policies created with the approval flow "users from list - one by one".
+Fixed Approval Policies flows with then and else effects.